A brief history of Brentford Football Club from 1889 to present

-The 1932/33 campaign saw Brentford become Division Three (Southern Section) Champions, swiftly followed by the Second Division title two years later that gave the Club a place around the top table of English football for the first time.
+The 1932/33 campaign saw Brentford become Football League Division Three (Southern Section) Champions, swiftly followed by the Football League Second Division title two years later, which gave the Club a place in the top tier of English football for the first time.

 THE TOP FLIGHT

-In the Club’s first season in the top flight, they finished in fifth place, above Arsenal and Chelsea.
+In the Club’s first season in the top flight, they finished in fifth place, the highest of any London club, above Arsenal and Chelsea.

 Attendances at Griffin Park averaged around 25,000 with Brentford enjoying a halcyon period alongside football’s big names.

-The Second World War broke out in September 1939, and, like the Great War before it, football returned to regionalised league and cup competitions.
+The Second World War broke out in September 1939, and, like the Great War before it, football returned to regionalised league and cup competitions with guest footballers.